michagodfrey/michael-godfrey.com/README.md

 # Freelance Web Developer Portfolio

-This repository contains my portfolio page as a freelance web developer and administrator.
+This repository is retired.
+See the current version of my website here: [new repository](https://github.com/michagodfrey/website).

 ## Resources used